Ap0c/RaspPi-Resolution/README.md

 A command line Python program to alter the resolution of the Raspberry Pi.
 Can be used to change the resolution and overscan settings.

+WARNING: This script will modify your boot config file, meaning that if something goes wrong your Pi may become unbootable and require a reflash of the SD card.

 Why?
 ====